Damaj301damaj-lol/wpa_supplicant_helper/README.md

 - And more!

-NOTE: i am a amateur script programmer and my script is probably NOT the most light/best working script, this is a small hobby project!
+NOTE: i am an amateur script programmer and my script is probably NOT the most light/best working script, this is a small hobby project!